Planning application process

 Under delegated powers, senior planning officers have the authority to make decisions to grant or refuse planning permission.
 These decisions are mostly on applications for smaller scale developments (such as alterations, small extensions to property, conversions, straightforward changes of use, etc.) or refusals of permission.
-To see what applications can be dealt with at officer level, please refer to the Delegation Agreement web page.

 We will email the decision notice to the applicant or agent, not both, if an email address has been provided.
 If there is no email address we will send it by second class mail.
 We write to anyone who has made a representation, telling them the outcome of the application.